PadmarajBhat/Real-Time-Analytics-on-Hadoop/ApacheKafka.md

         * start a kafka broker ( https://kafka.apache.org/intro )
             * is comparable to that of queing system where the q can be read multiple readers (consumers) with different offset.
 Each consumers can seek at thier will.
             * retension policy IF set to 2 days then when data is published, post retention period data is delete for freeing up store space.
+            * immediate next question is how it is different from db. https://www.percona.com/live/17/sessions/what-apache-kafka-how-it-similar-databases-you-know-and-love-and-how-its-not
+                  * I may be compared to that of queue files in NSK systems.
+                        * No update
+                        * sequential read and not random access
+                        * no schema , key value pair
+                        * records are stored in the form of schema
         * start a topic
         * start a produce
         * start a consumer